varunsimha-MP/Dockerized-Django-Web-Application-with-MySQL/README.md

 This project sets up a Django-based web application with a MySQL database using Docker and Docker Compose.
 It provides a structured directory for managing backend services and database configurations efficiently.

+Pre-requisite:
+1. Install Docker and Docker Compose
+2. Have a Django/Python Web Application

 **Project Structure:**
 my_project/